yxurrbzallkd/Cross-platform-process-IPC-Library/experiments-and-demos/pipes/README.md

 # Purpose

-the point of this document is to illustrates the differences of windows and linux code.
+the point of this document is to illustrates the differences of windows and linux

 # The Program